Generalised Bayesian Inference for Discrete Intractable Likelihood: Methodology

 \end{theorem}

 The proof is provided in \Cref{apx: proof_betaclib}.
 The condition in \Cref{thm:beta_choice} directly implies existence and positivity of \eqref{eq:beta_optimal}.
-One may replace this condition with more sophisticated condition e.g.~on some appropriate local convexity of $D_n$ and $\log \pi$ that can be guaranteed regardless of the computed values of $\{ \theta_n^{(b)} \}_{b=1}^{B}$.
 However, in practice, computing \eqref{eq:beta_optimal} and verifying the existence and positivity directly is strikingly easier than validating the local convexity of $D_n$ and $\log \pi$.
 Note that \eqref{eq:beta_optimal} is straight-forward to compute whenever the loss $D_n$ is amenable to automatic differentiation.
 For completeness, we also provide an explicit expression in \Cref{apx:example_2} for the case of the DFD-Bayes posterior with an exponential family model.

 \begin{remark} Step (i) of our algorithm is embarrassingly parallelisable over bootstrap samples.
-Additionally, each component inside the sum in \eqref{eq:beta_optimal} can also be computed in parallel during step (ii).
-Overall, the computational cost can therefore be reduced linearly in the number of available cores $K$, and the total cost of step (ii) is $O( p^2 \times C \times B / K)$, where $C$ is the cost of evaluating $D_n(\theta)$ and $\pi(\theta)$ at $\theta$. \end{remark}
+Each component inside the sum in \eqref{eq:beta_optimal} can also be computed in parallel during step (ii).
+Overall, the total cost can be reduced linearly in the number of available cores $K$, and the cost of step (ii) is $O( p^2 \times C \times B / K)$, where $C$ is the cost of evaluating $D_n(\theta)$ and $\pi(\theta)$ at $\theta$. \end{remark}